 Since Instagram Stories disappear in a day, you can test different ideas, formats, and sketches before dedicating the time to turn them into an IGTV series.

 “This is a lot more powerful than simply guessing what your audience would like to see, spending a bunch of time producing videos, and then having it fall flat because your audience wasn’t feeling it,” Jon says.

 Once you have your concept figured out, the next step is to build-out a brief.

 Your goal here should be to nail down the nitty-gritty details, like budget, resources, creative direction, and schedule — try to be as detailed as possible!

 This will give you a clearer idea of how much lead time you’re working with and the potential scope of the video series.
-If you’re running on a tight budget, you may have to scale back on some of your more ambitious ideas.

 To help you kick off your IGTV channel, we sat down with Jon Youshaei, Product Marketing Manager of IGTV from Instagram HQ to get his best tips on how to create a successful IGTV strategy!
 Here’s what we learned:

-IGTV Series Step #2: Film Your Series
+Step #3: Film Your Series

 How you go about actually producing your IGTV series is going to depend pretty heavily on your budget and other factors.